Himawari 8: Advanced Himawari Imager

+Space Environmental Data Acquisition Monitor

 The Space Environmental Data Acquisition Monitor (SEDA) is the second instrument aboard Himawari 8, and it consists of two sensors: SEDA-e for detecting high energy electrons and SEDA-p for detecting high energy protons.
 SEDA-e is a single element with 8 stacked charge collecting plates.
 It has an energy range of 0.2-4.5 MeV and a field of view of ±78.3°.
 SEDA-p consists of 8 separate proton telescope elements.
 In total, SEDA-e has an energy range of 15-100 MeV and a field of view of ±39.35°.
 Both sensors have a time resolution of 10 seconds.
 The data from this instrument is transmitted to a ground station in Saitama, Japan with a Ka-band signal and is ultimately provided to the National Institute of Information and Communications Technology (NICT) for use monitoring space weather events along the Japanese meridian.